ChristosPapastergiou/Convolutional_Autoencoder/README.md

 # Convolutional Autoencoder

-Implementation of a convolutional autoencoder to encode/decode images from mnist dataset with high fidelity.
+Implementation of a convolutional autoencoder to encode and decode a dataset with images with high fidelity.

 The Convolutional Autoencoder is a Neural Network and it is using the Mnist dataset to encode the images to lower dimensions.
 The saved model of the Neural Network is been used by the **reduce.py** to finally export the files with the lower dimension images of the Mnist dataset.
-Τhis technique is helpful because if someone wants to use this dataset in some applications such as classification or clustering it can reduce the running time of the program to a great extent.
+Τhis technique, the minimization of the dimension, is helpful because if someone wants to use a dataset in some applications such as classification or clustering it can reduce the running time of the program to a great extent.

 # Compilation & Run